leofishman/solana-integration/CUSTOM_ENDPOINTS.md

 ### Form Elements
 - Endpoint machine names use Drupal's `machine_name` form element
 - URL validation is handled by Drupal's `url` form type
-- Custom endpoints are tracked with a `custom: true` flag in configuration
+- All endpoints are stored identically in configuration
+- Official Solana endpoints are provided as defaults during installation but can be modified or removed

 ### Service Integration
 The `SolanaClient` service includes fallback logic: